afdko

 FDArraySelect groups in groups.plist

-In addition to the lib.plist keys there must be a groups.plist file containing one group for each FontDict in com.adobe.type.postscriptFDArray.
+If com.adobe.type.postscriptFDArray is defined then there must be a groups.plist file containing one group for each FontDict in com.adobe.type.postscriptFDArray.
 Each group must be named in the following format

 FDArraySelect.{required-fdarray-index}.{optional-descriptive-name}